Using the Scalable Network Modeling Interface to Analyze Communications Network Performance

 9. Close the Report & Graph Manager and Access windows.

-Display the Scalable Network Modeling Interface Toolbar and Launch the Scalable Network Modeling Interface Scenario Explorer
+Displaying the Scalable Network Modeling Interface toolbar and Launching the Scalable Network Modeling Interface Scenario Explorer

 Now that the physical objects are fully defined using STK, we can map those objects into the Scalable Network Modeling Interface simulation using the Scalable Network Modeling Interface.